 - A bespoke reception area to welcome visitors and to provide Box Office facilities for internal and external events

 - Seating for 350 and a hospitality area for refreshments and teas, creating a comfortable and welcoming environment for parents and visitors

 - The appointment of a Creative Arts Technician to oversee the management and operation of the Centre

-We expect the cost of these facilities to be in the region of £4.5m.
+We expect the cost of this long-term project to be in the region of £4.5m.
 Please get in touch with Development & Alumni Relations Manager Amy Carbonero if you would like to discuss contributing to this exciting work.
 You can also make a gift today.